-The TOE and its documentation is supplied on CD-ROM except for the certification-sles-eal3.rpm package which needs to be downloaded from the SuSE web site.
-This package contains the Security Guide, all packages that have been updated to fix problems and scripts that can be used for the secure installation process.
+The TOE and its documentation is supplied on CD-ROM except for the update which needs to be downloaded from the Red Hat web site.
+Updates are delivered via RedHat's up2dateclient.
+This package contains the additional user and administrator documentation, all packages that have been updated to fix problems and scripts that can be used for the secure installation process.
 The user needs to verify the integrity and authenticity of those packages using the standard package verification procedure as described in the manuals distributed with the product.

 The following list of packages that make up the TOE in the evaluated configuration.
 This includes packages that contribute to the TSF as well as packages that contain untrusted user programs from the distribution.
-Note that additional untrusted user programs may be installed and used as long as they are not setuid or setuid to root.
+Note that additional untrusted user programs may be installed and used as long as they are not setuid or setgid to root.